At a Glance

 ✨Understand Publication Processes

 Familiarise yourself with the publication processes and guidelines relevant to the pharmaceutical industry.
-Being able to articulate your understanding of these processes during the interview will show that you are well-prepared and knowledgeable.
+Being able to discuss these in detail will show that you are not only knowledgeable but also ready to hit the ground running.